Barking is a dog’s way of expressing themselves at the most basic level. Here we share ways to stop a dog from barking.

 - A humane alternative to shock collars is Bark Control Collars that work by producing vibration and sound instead of electrical shock.

 - When a dog chooses not to bark in a situation that they very frequently do, make sure to reinforce this by rewarding them.
 For example, if you pass by a person while going on a walk and your dog chooses to stay calm when he would normally bark, reward him immediately with a treat.
 As a note, dogs have the ability to pick up on their owner’s vibration.
 Staying calm will help them stay calm.

 It helps if we try to understand our dogs.
-Apart from barking, dogs also communicate through growling, whining, scents and body language.
-The pitch of a bark is particularly important.
+Apart from barking, dogs also communicate through growling, whining, scents, and body language.
+The pitch of a dog’s bark is particularly important.
 Notice the pitch of the bark when an unfamiliar person enters the house compared to the bark they do when they bark to greet a family member.
 The deeper the pitch, the more serious the dog is.
-The number of barks in a row and the space between barks is equally important.
+The number of barks in a row and the space between barks are equally important.
 A single bark may mean a minor irritation.
 The more barks in a row and the less space in between, the more worked up the dog is.

 Reasons Why A Dog Barks

 - Alarm/Territorial Barking – A dog barks at people or objects that they perceive as a threat to them and their territory such as unfamilar people inside and outside their home.